LagoVista/docs/PipelineModules/Sentinel.md

 Message level security starts at the device and is completely dependent on it's capabilities and requirements.

 Getting security right is very important to us.
-If you are reading this, you are an early adopter of our beta program, please contact us for a free consultation to discuss options that are available to ensure your messages are secure.xmd
+If you are reading this, you are an early adopter of our beta program, [contact us](http://support.nuviot.com/contactus) for a free consultation to discuss options that are available to ensure your messages are secure.